paigen11/file-read-challenge/README.md

 The advantage of loading this data into a MongoDB collection is that you can then perform aggregation queries on the collection using the db.collection.aggregate() utility of MongoDB.

-Contributor BobCochran has only tested the script with 1,563 input records.
+Contributor @BobCochran has only tested the script with 1,563 input records.
 The script has not been thoroughly tested, in other words.
 To test the reformatting, Node.js version 10.16.3 was used.